-GlycoNet has summer awards for undergraduates students, travel awards, and opportunities for trainees to pursue a small research project on their own design through the Advanced Training Opportunity Program (ATOP).
+GlycoNet’s training program includes opportunities to facilitate collaborations between research groups and industrial internships.
+GlycoNet has summer awards for undergraduates students, research exchange programs, travel grants, and opportunities for trainees to design their own small research project through the Advanced Training Opportunity Program (ATOP).

 GlycoNet develops glycomics resources with University of Alberta’s Centre of Mathematics, Science and Technology Education (CMASTE) for high school science classrooms.
 The resources aim to connect Canadian high school curriculum with the latest research in glycomics.
 All resources are available for free from our website.